hallatore/MeshBlend-docs/Knowledgebase/General Support.md

 <br>
 :white_check_mark: **TAA, TSR, DLSS, FSR** - Works great with any temporal AA solution, upsampling and frame generation
 <br>
-:white_check_mark: **No AA, SMAA, FXAA** - Can be used with non temporal AA solutions.
+:white_check_mark: **SMAA, FXAA or no AA** - Can be used with non temporal AA solutions.
 (Use r.MeshBlend.FrameDither 0 to disable sampling alterations per frame)
 <br>
 :white_check_mark: **PS5, Xbox Series X|S** - Works great on consoles
 <br>